It looks like you're using an Ad Blocker.

 Some features of ATS will be disabled while you continue to use an ad-blocker.

 Tai Chi is an ancient chinese art which practices slow movements.

-Since I was a kid, I thought Tai Chi was the strangest of all the martial arts.
 Why is it so slow?
 What's the intention of these slow actions?

 The key to emotional and mental healing lies in the very body.

 Where else besides the body might healing have been?
 I am curious if this is a common misconception I am unaware of.

 Bioenergetics is a dynamic form of therapy based on the teachings of Wilhelm Reich.
 It links physical pain, muscle tension, and postural disorders with state of mind, demonstrating that suppressed emotions, unhappiness, and anger can block energy-flow and cause physical distress.
 Dr Alexander Lowen, founder and prime mover of this therapy, analyzes common complaints such as headaches and lower-back pain and shows how they can be overcome by releasing the muscular tension that creates them.
 Through bioenergetic exercise, physical pain can be dissolved and emotion released, leading to a new sense of confidence and well-being.
 The author also wrote "Depression and the Body".